 The beautiful animals are another reason we love to head back to West Lodge, so seeing the joy on Lily’s face to see animals up close for the first time in months, I could not have been happier.
 My surgery in January, followed by a cast on until lockdown, meant we’ve not been since their Christmas Experience, so she was in her absolute element.

-For months she has been asking to go and see the bunny rabbits, so despite the cuddle corner not being open right now, she was so excited to see them bounding around outdoors.
+For months she has been asking to go and see the bunny rabbits, so she was so excited to see them bounding around outdoors.
 We saw the peacocks, baby chicks, Guinea Pigs, baby piglets, lambs and the famous West Lodge goats.
 We passed cows in the fields on our walk and so many beautiful birds.
-Although we couldn’t feed them right now, we were so happy to see the animals again.

 The farm park also has a lovely area for den building by the picnic benches, where families can use the trees, branches and toadstools to enjoy building their own dens.

 The toilets and baby change facilities outside are open, which I saw being spray-disinfected several times when we were there, and they were all extremely clean.